 A new grape variety

 Justino’s has developed a new grape variety, the arnsburger, a crossing of several clones of Riesling.
-It is still in an experimental stage, but it is expected that fine wine will come out of it.
+Until now the results were not satisfying enough.

 Acidity by grape variety

 From nature, each grape variety has its own acidity level.
 From high to medium this counts for Sercial, Verdelho, Boal and Malvasia.
 The style of the grape is further emphasized by the winemaker.
-Sercial is preferably planted in cool places, and the fermentation is stopped later, leaving much acid, while less residual sugar remains.
+Sercial is preferably planted in cool places, and the fermentation is stopped later, leaving less residual sugar in the wine.
 Malvasia is true for the reversed: most planting is at the warmest places and the fermentation is stopped earlier, leaving less acidity and more residual sugar.

-All Madeira’s contain sweetness in varying degrees, but never thick or sticky.
+All Madeira’s contain sweetness in varying degrees, but a madeira is never thick or sticky.
 The sweetness in the wine is caused by the residual sugar after fermentation.
-Madeira can also be sweetened after the fortification with alcohol..
+Madeira can also be sweetened after the fortification with rectified grape juice.
 The high acidity provides the right balance.
 This sweet / acidity balance makes Madeira very accessible: easy to drink and much suitable in wine-food pairing.